Gurubase/gurubase/README.md

 You can also see the "Last Index Date" on the URL pages.

 <img src="imgs/image-2.png" alt="Gurubase Last Index Date" width="720"/><br/>

+> [!NOTE]
+> GitHub repositories are reindexed automatically twice a day.

 ## Contributing